• Home

 City Council at its meeting last July 28 authorized the City of Toronto to enter into an agreement to purchase 2950 and 2970 Lake Shore Blvd.
 W., for use as a municipal shelter, and possibly, affordable housing.

-The closing date of the purchase is listed as December 2020, with renovations to begin next year.
+The closing date of the purchase is listed as December 2020, with construction to begin next year and with an opening date in 2023.

 News of the proposed shelter has divided the community with those who want it relocated to another part of Ward 3 and not in a commercial area.